Liberal Democrat Councillor, Charity Trustee and Campaigner Learn more

 The paper explores the use of ‘mass’ or carnet type ticketing.
 This is an area where the DfT and the TOC’s have failed to respond to customers.

-and yet staff are paying for a full season ticket.
+Part time commuting is becoming the norm, and yet staff are paying for a full season ticket.

 Workers often have a part time job, or share time between two places, such as Reading or London, but are forced to pay full journey rates.
 Students going to college three days a week have to buy a full season ticket.